VictorGoic0/Goico-SOS/PRD.md

 - Sending: Single gray checkmark (⏳ or ✓ gray)
 - Sent: Single checkmark ✓
-- Read: Double checkmark in blue ✓✓ (blue)
+- Read: Single checkmark ✓ + "Read X ago" text below timestamp

 **Group Chat:**

-- Show read count: "Read by 2 of 4" or individual names on long-press
+- Show read count: "Read by 2 of 4" text below timestamp
+- Show individual names on long-press (optional)
+- Single checkmark (✓) for all sent messages
+- Text indicator changes based on read status:
+  - No text: Sent but nobody has read
-- Blue checkmarks when all participants have read
+  - "Read by 1 of 3": Some participants have read
-- Gray checkmarks when some (but not all) participants have read
+  - "Read by 3 of 3": All participants have read
-- Single checkmark when sent but nobody has read yet

 ---